enayetsyl/ShopEase/requirement copy.md

 8. **Vendor Dashboard**
    - delete products.
    - View and respond to customer reviews.
-   - Paginated lists for added products and order history.
 9. **Recent Products Page**
    - Display the last 10 products viewed by the user.
    - Include product details, prices, and direct links to the product page.